 To apply, please submit the following.

-- Completed application form (pdf).
-More information can also be found on application procedures and forms.
+- Completed application form.
+See application procedures and forms.

 Manuscript.
 One of the following:

 - Poetry – 10 pages (no more than one poem per page)

 - Personal essay.
 Maximum of three pages addressing your background in the study of creative writing and literature and any additional writing or workshop experience.